Create the modeling dataset¶

 - Handling missing values

-You cannot influence the type of new features DataRobot creates, but the application adds a variety of new columns including (but not limited to): average sales over x days, max value over past x days, median value over x days, rolling most frequent label, rolling entropy, average length of text over x days, and many more.
+You cannot influence the type of new features DataRobot creates, but the application adds a variety of new columns including (but not limited to): average value over x days, max value over past x days, median value over x days, rolling most frequent label, rolling entropy, average length of text over x days, and many more.

 Additionally, with time series date/time partitioning, DataRobot scans the configured rolling window and calculates summary statistics (not typical with traditional partitioning approaches).
 At prediction time, DataRobot automatically handles recreating the new features and verifies that the framework is respected within the new data.

 Time series modeling features are the features derived from the original data you uploaded but with rolling windows applied—lag statistics, window averages, etc. Feature names are based on the original feature name, with parenthetical detail to indicate how it was derived or transformed.
 Clicking any derived feature displays the same type of information as an original feature.
 You can look at the Importance score, calculated using the same algorithms as with traditional modeling, to see how useful (generally, very) the new features are for predicting.
-See the time series feature engineering reference for a list of operators used and feature names created by the feature derivation process.

 Review data and new features¶